Feyerabend/bb/workbook/ch06/SUSTAIN.md

 ### Suitability for Startups

-A startup could indeed carve out a niche in this area, particularly if they focused on applications where resource efficiency is paramount.
+A startup could carve out a niche in this area, particularly if they focused on applications where resource efficiency is paramount.
 For instance, many modern software applications, especially those for personal productivity or simple data processing, don't require the massive processing power of today's general-purpose computers.
-Here's how a startup might approach it:

 1. *Focusing on High-Value Niche Applications*: Certain applications, especially those in resource-constrained environments, would benefit most.
 These could include: